 - a.
 Adult at risk: An adult at risk is 'any person who is aged 18 years or over and at risk of abuse or neglect because of their needs for care and support' (Care Act 2014 [England]).
 This definition is broadly consistent with definitions across the devolved nations.
-In Scotland, the definition of an 'adult at risk' or 'vulnerable adult' applies to those aged 16 years and over.
+In Scotland, the definition of an 'adult at risk' or 'adult at risk' applies to those aged 16 years and over.
 In Northern Ireland the definition is, helpfully, broken down to assist in understanding as follows: - b.
 Adult at risk of harm is a person aged 18 or over, whose exposure to harm through abuse, exploitation or neglect may be increased by their: - Personal characteristics which may include, but are not limited to, age, disability, special educational needs, illness, mental or physical frailty or impairment of, or disturbance in, the functioning of the mind or brain. and/or - Life circumstances which may include, but are not limited to, isolation, socioeconomic factors, and environmental living conditions. - c.
-Adult in need of protection is a person aged 18 or over, whose exposure to harm through abuse, exploitation or neglect may be increased by their: - Personal characteristics AND/OR - Life circumstances AND - Who is unable to protect their own well-being, property, assets, rights, or other interests; AND - Where the action or inaction of another person or persons is causing, or is likely to cause, him/her to be harmed. - d.
-Vulnerable adults This defines a vulnerable adult as a person who is or may be for any reason unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation - e.
-Safeguarding: This describes the activity that is undertaken to protect adults at risk from abuse, harm, ill-treatment, and neglect. - f.
-Abuse: This is the ill-treatment or abuse of an adult at risk.
-A person may abuse or neglect an adult at risk by inflicting harm or by knowingly failing to act to prevent harm.
+Adult in need of protection is a person aged 18 or over, whose exposure to harm through abuse, exploitation or neglect may be increased by their: - Personal characteristics AND/OR - Life circumstances AND - Who is unable to protect their own well-being, property, assets, rights, or other interests AND - Where the action or inaction of another person or persons is causing, or is likely to cause, him/her to be harmed.